avowkind/impress.js/README.md

 impress.js
 ============

 It's a presentation framework based on the power of CSS3 transforms and transitions in modern browsers and inspired by the idea behind prezi.com.

+AVW Forked this library in order to modify it to support Species Identification keys.
+The main change is to allow slides to have alternate exit points yes/no which move onto one of a choice of slides rather than a single route through the set.

+We can do this using links - but I want to override the left/right keys as well.

 **WARNING**